shelialia/tp/docs/DeveloperGuide.md

 </box>
 <box type="warning" header="3b.
 Guest Not Found" light>
     <ul>
       <li>3b1.
-GuestBook detects that the provided guest ID does not exist in the system.</li>
+GuestBook detects that the provided guest index does not exist in the system.</li>
       <li>3b2.
 GuestBook informs the Concierge that the guest was not found.<br>Use case ends.</li>
     </ul>
 </box>